Haemophilus influenzae and Haemophilus influenzae type B (Hib)

 What is Haemophilus influenzae?

-Haemophilus influenzae is a bacteria that can cause serious infection in humans, particularly in children, but also in individuals with weakened immune systems.
+Haemophilus influenzae is a bacterium that can cause serious infection in humans, particularly in children, but also in individuals with weakened immune systems.

 Are there different types of Haemophilus influenzae?

 There are a number of strains of H. influenzae.
 Strains are classified as those with capsules (capsular types) and those without capsules (non-encapsulated types).
 Six capsular types (a-f) are recognized.
 In the prevaccine era, type b was the most commonly reported strain.
 The non-encapsulated strains cause mucosal infection (such as middle ear infections, called "otitis media") but rarely lead to serious invasive disease.